huggingface/hub-docs/docs/hub/spaces-github-actions.md

----
-title: Managing Spaces with Github Actions
+# Managing Spaces with Github Actions
----

-<h1>Managing Spaces with Github Actions</h1>

 You can keep your app in sync with your GitHub repository with **Github Actions**.
 Remember that for files larger than 10MB, Spaces requires Git-LFS.
 If you don't want to use Git-LFS, you may need to review your files and check your history.
 Use a tool like [BFG Repo-Cleaner](https://rtyley.github.io/bfg-repo-cleaner/) to remove any large files from your history.
 BFG Repo-Cleaner will keep a local copy of your repository as a backup.